Vafs, Markazi

-Vafs (وفس; in Tati also known as Vabs and Waūs) is a village in Esfandan Rural District, in the Central District of Komijan County, Markazi Province, Iran.
-At the 2006 census, its population was 1,607, in 509 families.
+Vafs (وفس) (Note: In Tati also known as Vabs and Waūs) is a village in Vafs Rural District of the Central District in Komijan County, Markazi province, Iran.
 The inhabitants speak Tati language.

+Overview

 The distance from Vafs to the city of Komijan is 15 kilometers, and it is 110 kilometers away from Arak, the provincial capital.
 Vafs is a green village with 12 neighborhoods.
 Its water supply comes from 8 qanats and more than 30 springs, with the spring water being drinkable.
 The village has 14 mosques.

-Many of the houses in this village have preserved the traditional architectural style of the Markazi Province region; however, this old texture is at risk.
-In the past, Vafs had fortress-like walls with 12 towers, of which only 4 remain today in a semi-ruined state.
+Many of the houses in this village have preserved the traditional architectural style of Markazi province region; however, this old texture is at risk.
+In the past, Vafs had fortress-like walls with 12 towers, of which only four remain today in a semi-ruined state.
 There is also an old bathhouse in Vafs.
 Nowadays, many residents of Vafs have migrated and settled in the cities of Arak, Qom, Tehran, and elsewhere.

+Demographics

 Language

 Vafsi refers to the language of people of four villages in west central Iran: Vafs, Chehreqân, Gurchân and Farg in Markazi province, and is regarded as a north-western Iranian language.
 It shares similarities with Ashtiyani, Amore'i and Tafreshi dialects, and has also been influenced by Taleshi and some central Iranian dialects.
 Actually, it is believed that Vafsi is a mixture of Tati and the Iranian central dialects, and due to the special geographic situation of Vafs, it has kept many of its basic historical characteristics.
 The first studies on this dialect were carried out in the 1950s by M. Moghaddam, but the major scientific and systematic studies of this dialect belong to Donald Stilo, the editor of the current book.

 Vafsi Folk Tales is a collection of 24 stories, which were collected by the British Iranist, L. P. Elwell-Sutton in 1958, and have been transcribed, translated and annotated by Donald Stilo.
 The dialect of Vafsi used in these tales is Gurchani.

+Population

+At the time of the 2006 National Census, the village's population was 1,607 in 509 households, when it was in Esfandan Rural District.
+The following census in 2011 counted 1,459 people in 540 households, by which time Vafs had been transferred to Vafs Rural District created in the same district.
+The 2016 census measured the population of the village as 1,365 people in 492 households.